 • Select Off

-Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
-However, a lack of an internet connection means your Nest doesn’t have the ability to use the smart functions that most people enjoy.
+The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
+At the same time, without Wi-Fi a Nest doesn’t have the ability to use the smart functions that most people enjoy.

 Nest has a locking feature that allows a user to keep it from making any adjustments outside of a preset range.
-This doesn’t lock in a specific temperature—a locked Nest still has access to programmed settings—but simply prevents other users from constantly changing the settings.
+This doesn't mean you're stuck with a single temperature—a locked Nest still has access to programmed settings—but simply prevents people from changing the settings.

 • Download the Google Home app or, with premium Nest models, the Nest app to your phone.

-After you've added the Nest to your Home app, you can access it by clicking Thermostat on the home screen.
-Once you do that, making adjustments is done by dragging your finger along the screen or tapping on a plus or minus sign.
+Once you’ve added your Nest to your Home app, you can access it by clicking Thermostat on the home screen.
+Once you do that, you can make changes to the temperature by dragging your finger along the screen or tapping on a plus or minus sign.

-The app also allows you to change the Nest's preset temperatures.
-From the home screen, find your Thermostat and then select Settings.
+The preset temperatures on your Nest can also be changed from the app.
+From the home screen, find your Thermostat before selecting Settings.
 Once there, press Temperature Preferences and then Temperature Presets.
-Current presets for Comfort, Eco and Sleep modes will be displayed.
-By selecting one of those three options, you can change the temperature for that preset.
+The display will show your preferred Comfort, Eco and Sleep temperatures.
+Choose the appropriate setting to change the temperature for that preset.

 9. Setting a Nest Thermostat Schedule

-• Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
-If you choose that option, it displays a preset schedule for you to customize as you wish.
-After you've made all your choices, that’s the schedule it uses.
+• Quick Schedule: Quick Schedules are based on the national average schedule for more energy-efficient use.
+As you set the thermostat up, the Google Home app allows you to change the temperature with a schedule.
+When choosing this option, it will show a preset schedule and allows you to make changes.
+Once setup is complete, that’s the schedule it uses.

-For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
 Find the time of week you want to add a temperature to.
-Once you pick the day, tap Add and select the preset you want.
+After the day is selected, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-The changes won't save unless you select Done.
+Your update won't be applied until you select Done.

 10. How to Set a Temperature Range on a Nest Thermostat

-Nest thermostats are compatible with most heating and cooling systems.
-Google, Nest's manufacturer, features a compatibility checking tool that asks a series of questions about your location and current setup to determine which Nest model is compatible with your system.
+Nest thermostats are compatible with most HVAC systems.
+Google, Nest's manufacturer, has an online compatibility checker that asks a series of questions about your location and existing setup to determine which Nest model works with your system.

 Nest Thermostats are packed with features designed to increase comfort and decrease costs.
-However, you can actually turn off the smart features if you prefer manual controls similar to normal thermostats.
+However, you have the ability to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.